 9. Airflow Problems

-Heating and cooling systems rely on a healthy airflow from vents that deliver conditioned air to your home.
+Heating and cooling systems rely on healthy airflow from vents that deliver conditioned air to your home.
 If these vents don’t provide enough air, your home will likely suffer several heating problems.
 There are a few common causes of this issue.

 First off, it’s likely that the louvers on the vents are closed or partially closed.
 If so, you can open them if they’ve been shut by accident, or you can replace them if they’re stuck shut.
 Other causes for airflow problems are a lack of sufficient return vents, clogged ductwork, damaged or dirty blower motor, leaks in the ductwork, clogged furnace filters, or issues with the damper system.